gitbrent/memmy/DEV_SETUP.md

 Press "i" to open the iPhone simulator.

-Code changes should be reflected in the app, if not, press -D to bring up the developer menu and choose "Refresh".
+Code changes should be reflected in the app, if not, press ⌘-D to bring up the developer menu and choose "Refresh".

-### Troubleshooting
+### Metro Troubleshooting

 If the simulator window shows a white screen with the title "There was a problem loading the project" and details showing "Unhandled JS Exception: Property 'queueMicrotask' doesn't exist." try using the following command instead.